 As the management consulting firms handle this new world, they’re doing less and less outright strategy work and more and more work on execution.

 Rather than going to McKinsey for advice, and having them crunch the numbers to develop insights, this model allows a company to look at data to form its own hypotheses.
-After that, it can go to McKinsey for help making further sense of the data and responding to it.
+After that, it can go to McKinsey for help making further sense of the data and for how best to respond.

-If the proliferation of data and expertise and insight are going to threaten McKinsey’s core value proposition of helping businesses get results, it only makes sense for the company to hedge against this problem.
+If the proliferation of data, expertise, and insight are going to threaten McKinsey’s core value proposition of helping businesses get results, it only makes sense for the company to hedge against this problem.
 With Solutions, McKinsey is staking out ground that it can defend no matter what disruptive forces attack the rest of the “consulting stack.”

 Among those disruptive forces are independent freelancer networks like Eden McCallum and Business Talent Group (BTG).
 Eden McCallum and BTG bring ex-consultants and other strategically trained, experienced operators together to form lean teams for client projects, and contract them out without the overhead of working with a conventional management consulting firm.

-McCallum and BTG aren’t angling to take on the entire consulting market.
 There are billions of dollars a year in massive, business-rethinking kinds of projects that CEOs can only justify to their board if they hire a big name like Bain or BCG.
-But McCallum and BTG can find a client base in more routinized projects, where there are better defined parameters and clearer expectations.
+But McCallum and BTG aren’t necessarily angling to take on the entire consulting market today.
+They don’t need to try and overcome the branding of those firms to beat them, because they can chip away from the small end.
+They can build a client base among companies looking for more niche help and more routine projects with better defined parameters and clearer expectations.

-For example, if a new CPG brand is trying to figure out how to price its products, it has a fairly routinized problem on its hands.
-That’s not a problem that necessitates a McKinsey-level of involvement — and the company can probably get just as good results by working with a pricing expert sourced through somewhere like BTG.
+A new CPG brand trying to figure out how to price its products has a fairly routinized problem on its hands.
+That’s not a problem that necessitates a McKinsey-level of involvement — and the company can probably get similar results by working with a pricing expert sourced through somewhere like BTG.

 Disrupting the disruptors